-Representatives of the BOT and the SEIU have met in collective bargaining negotiations to discuss the terms and conditions of employment that will govern personnel who fall within the bargaining unit represented by SEIU.
-The bargaining teams have reached an Agreement for a term of commencing on the date of joint ratification and running for three years thereafter, i.e., May 7, 2008.
+For several months, representatives of the BOT and the SEIU have met in collective bargaining negotiations to discuss the terms and conditions of employment that will govern bargaining unit personnel within the members of the SEIU (e.g., nurses at the University Health Center).
+The bargaining teams have reached an Agreement for a term of three years.
 The Agreement is presented to the Board for ratification as required by Chapter 447, Florida Statutes.